 The scope of this work to be performed by the selected company will be structured around 4 main sections.
-These aspects, as well as the tasks assigned to them, are detailed below.
+These aspects and the tasks are detailed below.

 5.1.
 System design and development

 This section is fundamental, and the selected company will be responsible for the following tasks: